vilasha/Hackerrank---Java-training-solutions/README.md

-# Hackerrank---Java-training-solutions
+# Hackerrank-Java-training-solutions
-Solutions to all 64 problems of Java training at Hackerrank
+Solutions to all 64 problems of Java training at Hackerrank, use Java 7 and Java 8

 task01.java:	Welcome to Java!